gcbest/liri-node-app/README.md

 # liri-node-app
 LIRI is like iPhone's SIRI.
 However, while SIRI is a Speech Interpretation and Recognition Interface, LIRI is a Language Interpretation and Recognition Interface.
 LIRI will be a command line node app that takes in parameters and gives you back data.

+## How to use my App

+1. first clone the application to your local file
+`git clone liri-node-app`
+2. choose a command to run

 What Each Command Should Do:

 #### node liri.js my-tweets

-This will show your last 20 tweets and when they were created at in your terminal/bash window.
+This will show your last 20 tweets and when they were created in your terminal/bash window.

 #### node liri.js spotify-this-song 'song-name-here'